Environmental impact of aviation: Taxation and subsidies

 Consumer behavior can be influenced by cutting subsidies for unsustainable aviation and subsidising the development of sustainable alternatives.

 By September–October 2019, a carbon tax on flights would be supported by 72% of the EU citizens, in a poll conducted for the European Investment Bank.

 Aviation taxation could reflect all its external costs and could be included in an emissions trading scheme.

 International aviation emissions escaped international regulation until the ICAO triennial conference in 2016 agreed on the CORSIA offset scheme.

 Due to low or nonexistent taxes on aviation fuel, air travel has a competitive advantage over other transportation modes.

 Carbon offsetting

 A carbon offset is a means of compensating aviation emissions by saving enough carbon or absorbing carbon back into plants through photosynthesis (for example, by planting trees through reforestation or afforestation) to balance the carbon emitted by a particular action.

-However, carbon credits permanence and additionality can be questionnable.
+However, carbon credits permanence and additionality can be questionable.
 More than 90% of rainforest offset credits certified by Verra's Verified Carbon Standard may not represent genuine carbon reductions.